Jovilios/Jovilios/README.md

 ## 🛠️ Projects:

 I've developed two notable projects
- - Discord Bot showcasing my Python skills
+ - Discord Bot showcasing my Python skills.
+Implemented a level system using SQLite3, enhancing the interactive and dynamic nature of the bot.
- - An internal management software for our store, crafted with Flask and powered by PostgreSQL.
-This software optimizes client management for device repairs, highlighting my commitment to leveraging technology for practical problem-solving.
+ - An internal management software for our store, crafted with Flask and powered by PostgreSQL that optimizes client management for device repairs.

 ## 📚 Continuous Learning: